 In 48 children with untreated coeliac disease there were only three (6%) with negative two-film barium meals.
 In 45 children with malabsorption from causes other than coeliac disease, there were four (9%) with negative two-film barium meals.

-Sydney did so much for us paediatricians that I negotiated with the British Paediatric Association that, although not a paediatrician, he be invited to join – they agreed.
-But then Sydney decided he didn’t want to join!
+Sydney did so much for us paediatricians and our patients that I negotiated with the British Paediatric Association that, although not a paediatrician, he be invited to join – they agreed.
+But Sydney decided he didn’t want to join!!!!

 Littlewood JM.
 Jacobs SI.
 Ramsden CH.
 Comparison between microscopical examination of unstained deposits of urine and quantitative culture.
 Archives of Disease in Childhood.
 52(11):894-6, 1977 Nov.
 PMID: 339849 FREE

-So the results of this survey did support my belief that urinary infection could be identified by direct microscopy of unstained urine – preferably of a spun deposit but not essential.
+So the results of this survey did support my belief that urinary infection could be identified by direct microscopy of unstained urine – preferably of a spun deposit.